 - Next, choose your WiFi network, enter the password, and select Connect.
 If you do not see your WiFi network, scroll down and select Scan again to see all networks.

 - Then select Auto detect display type.
 Your Roku will then display information about your TV’s resolution and frame rate.
-If the information is correct, select OK, go automatic.
-Otherwise, you can make your Roku device scan your TV again by selecting I’ve changed something, retry.

 - Next, select Yes, screen looks good.
 If you select No, I will choose a different setting, or you wait until the timer runs out, you will be able to manually change your settings.